Verification statuses

 These dates tell you how fresh the underlying information is:

-• Last confirmed on a series: when the most recent event in that series was confirmed.
+- Last confirmed on a recurring karaoke night: when its most recent event was confirmed.

-We treat anything verified or confirmed in the last 90 days as fresh.
-Beyond that, the venue or series becomes a good candidate for a local check.
+We treat anything verified or confirmed in roughly the last month (a 28-day window) as fresh.
+Beyond that, the venue or recurring karaoke night becomes a good candidate for a local check.

 How you can help

-• Going to a karaoke night?
-After it happens, confirm the event so it moves from Expected to Confirmed.
+- Going to a karaoke night?
+After it happens, confirm the event so it moves from Scheduled or Check first to Verified.

-• Show up to find the karaoke cancelled?
-Report the cancellation so the next singer doesn't show up to nothing.
+- Show up to find the karaoke isn't on?
+Report that this date isn't happening so the next singer doesn't show up to nothing.

-• Notice a venue listed as having karaoke when it doesn't anymore?
-Submit an edit flagging the series as ended.
+- Notice a venue listed as having karaoke when it doesn't anymore?
+Submit an edit flagging the recurring karaoke night as ended.

-Every report goes through the same review pipeline as a new submission.
+Every report goes through the same review process as a new submission.
 See How contributing works for the full review process.